fitzel/angular-starter/README.md

 # Angular Starter
 This Repo can be used as Angular starter and shows basic content-organization.
 First start a Angular Project with routing and scss.

-See file-structure for inputs on organization.
+- Angular CLI
+- Angular Material
+- Bootstrap
+- Normalize SCSS
+- Global SCSS Organisation

 ![Screenshot](src/assets/images/screenshot.png)